Why Wood is the Best Choice for Decks in Lower Michigan

 Before setting posts in the ground, it’s important to:

-• Apply a protective sealant or wood preservative to the part of the post that will be underground.
+Apply a protective sealant or wood preservative to the part of the post that will be underground (We use a creosote tar mix).

 These steps greatly increase the lifespan of wood posts and keep your deck stable and safe.